 The days of the conference, September 5 to 8, were stormy ones.
 The revolutionary wing, led by Lenin, and the pacifist wing, which comprised the majority of the delegates, agreed with difficulty on a common manifesto of which I had prepared the draft.

 The manifesto was far from saying all that it should have said, but, even so, it was a long step forward.
 Lenin was on the extreme left at the conference.
 In many questions he was in a minority of one, even within the Zimmerwald left wing, to which I did not formally belong, although I was close to it on all-important questions.

-During the Conference, Lenin developed a violent combat against centrists, despite being an evident minority (8 out of 38 delegates).
+During the Conference, Lenin developed strong combat against centrists, despite being an evident minority (8 out of 38 delegates).
 He knew his proposal could not win the Conference, but he wanted to win the best cadres of the II International for his stand.
 Thus, Trotsky states, “In Zimmerwald, Lenin was tightening up the spring of the future international action”.
-And according to his own statement, himself was won, along the following months, for most of Lenin’s proposals.
+And according to his own statement, himself was won, in the following months, for most of Lenin’s proposals.